RitvikMandyam/CornellNotes/README.md

 - Add a way to insert numbered/bulleted lists into notes.
 - Add support for inserting pictures - who doesn't like pretty pictures in their long, boring lecture notes?
 Also, digital doodles!
 - Add a way to quickly input mathematical formulae - no one wants to hunt around their keyboard for a sigma sign.

+## Pull requests
+Feel free to submit pull requests.
+I really only work on this when I suddenly get bursts of energy and inspiration, which is not often.
+I mean, I open-sourced this primarily because I'm way too busy (read: lazy) to actually do a good job of it.